 The cat transformed into a monstrous cat at this point, who we gradually learned was able to reflect most elements, forcing us to use our largely out-of-shape weaponry.
 Since the cat also opened the fight with a lot of physical attacks and even one-shotted Katsuya with a crit, I decided to make a rare use of Elly/Nike’s buff skills to buff the party’s defence, although either our buffs or dumb luck caused the enemy AI to play with spells almost exclusively after a certain point.
 Oh well.
 After all our grinding in the last two hours’ worth of mapping, this was nothing.
 The party returned to the real world.

 While we had been trapped in the alternate dimension, the talk show had gone on with programming as usual… I mean, I guess.
 They seem to have dressed up the entire set with Wang Long paraphernalia, so it’s hard to say how “usual” this show is.
 Did Carson ever redress the set into a New Age temple?
-Why did they even book Junko and the Muses for this episode?
-Chizuru got up to do a fortune telling, but suddenly collapsed in pain, having apparently lost 3D6 damage after the death of her Familiar.
+For that matter, why did they even book Junko and the Muses for this episode?
+Chizuru got up to do a fortune telling, but suddenly collapsed in pain, having apparently lost 3D6 psychic damage after the death of her Familiar.
 I’m serious, that really seems to be what’s happening.
 Still, she gets up and continues with her script—erm, totally on-the-spot fortune telling, which was definitely not prepared in advance!
 Shocking everyone but the good guys, it seems the Joka energy in the world is off the chart, and more people will start turning to Jokers now, and please go to our cult meetings to purify yourself.
 It’s about as blatant as it could get, despite relatively subtle previous steps in the process.
 For some reason, this causes Junko to go Joker on the spot!
 Maybe this has something to do with left over guilt from the alternate timeline, but she never actually says anything about why she might have gone Joker and I really have no choice but to guess!

 We arrived at the studio in time to find Junko trying to attack Lisa, who was standing there stunned.
 To Kyle and my surprise, who should hold Junko off but Lisa’s two friends casting fire spells, despite never showing any sign of having Personas or magic in the previous game!
 At this point, Tatsuya appeared to help them out, hoping to keep Lisa from remembering anything in the process.
 Another overly literal translation here, by the way: Lisa expresses shock at Tatsuya using her name, which was almost certainly a matter of honorifics in the original language.
 In English, it only makes sense that he’d call her “Lisa.”
 She’s a celebrity both from and the talk of his school, after all, of course he knows her name!
 I could maybe read her as being a little lovestruck and surprised that he knows her, but I have a feeling that wasn’t wholly the original intent.
 I would have added more context to the line, maybe have her act as though he was acting familiar with her to get the same idea across.

 Chizuru opens the fight with an ugly trap for anyone who, like us, left Elly with her starter Persona.
 Remember how the game was punishing us earlier for using starting Personas too long in Session 1?
-Here we are again, and I feel confident that this one was deliberately engineered!
+Here we are again, and I feel confident that this one was deliberately engineered to punish players who haven’t learned to switch!
 Chizuru casts a Curse spell at the start of the fight, which Elly/Nike is weak to, dropping her in a single hit!
 She also summons four Shikagami (Japanese spirits that modern anime have turned into psychopomp figures), each of whom represented one of the four common SMT elements: Fire, Water, Wind and Earth.
 But there’s a trick to the fight!
 I assumed that Chizuru would be the real boss and the Shikagami would be irrelevant minor enemies, but it turns out that the real Chizuru has already escaped or was never here, and all we were fighting was a “dummy” that dies in a single hit.
 My bad guess could have caused us a lot of trouble, as I was going to ignore her until the Shikigami were dead!
 That all changed when Elly dropped dead from the Curse spell, was revived, and reverted to attacking the default target in the list, Chizuru, before I thought to stop her!
 Chizuru’s dummy was killed by her own victim!

 Tatsuya had also won his battle, though he fled the scene after the fact, leaving Junko behind for us to heal in the Velvet Room, which didn’t even happen on-screen, contributing to Junko’s lack of motive and overall poor track record for… you know… actually appearing in scenes?